DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Methodology

+where the clip function preserves the range of $\hat x_0$ to be within the lower $x_0^{\text{min}}$ and upper bound $x_0^{\text{max}}$ for $x_0\in \mathcal{X}$, ensuring the valid calculation of violation function $V(\cdot, \cdot)$.
+The reason for the clipping is that at the early phase of the training, the parameterized $\eps_\theta$ as an approximation of $\eps$ is not accurate thus the predicted $\hat x_0$ may not lie on the original range of the data $x_0$.
+The scheduling factor $\frac{1}{k}$ regulates the scale of the violation function $V$ for different $x_k, k\in[K]$, since the predicted $\hat x_0$ will be more noisy when $k$ is large and the estimation of violation function can be less reliable.
+This may not be a theoretically principled choice but is found effective and convenient in our experiments.

-A critical point is that for this violation loss $\mathcal{L}_\text{vio}$, we always let the condition variable $y$ appear in the noise prediction $\eps_\theta(x_k, y, k)$ without masking it out as in the original training loss $\mathcal{L}_\text{diff}$.
+For the violation loss $\mathcal{L}_\text{vio}$, we always let the condition variable $y$ appear in the noise prediction $\eps_\theta(x_k, k, y)$ without masking it out, contrary to the probabilistic masking in the original training loss $\mathcal{L}_\text{diff}$.
 An intuitive interpretation of the additional loss term is that it guides the diffusion model training with the gradients of minimizing the violation value for each denoising step.

-Overall, our proposed violation constrained diffusion training loss is:
+Finally, our proposed constrained diffusion training loss is a combination of the original diffusion model training loss in \texttt{DiffuSolve} as Eq. \ref{eq:diffusion_loss} and the above violation loss:

-where $\lambda$ is a variable for adjusting the contraint strength.
-In our experiments, we set $\lambda(k)=\frac{\omega}{k}$ is a scaling factor for this constraint violation loss, which help penalize more on the samples $x_k$ when $k$ is small since the $x_k$ with a larger $k$ is more noisy and inherently violates the constraints more. $\omega$ is a hyperparameter.